matrzez/matrzez/README.md

 ### 💻 Languages & Tools I Use

 #### 🎮 C#
+- Getting familiar with syntax and core OOP concepts.
 #### 📄 LaTeX
+- **Presentation with Beamer** – creating academic and professional presentations using the `beamer` package.
+- **Academic Documentation** – writing professional documents in an academic tone, utilizing LaTeX's advanced formatting tools and templates.
+- Currently integrating LaTeX rendering into Django-based app.
 #### 🐍 Python
+- **Data Science Libraries** – using libraries such as `pandas`, `numpy`, `matplotlib` for data manipulation, numerical operations, and visualization.
+- **Machine Learning & Deep Learning** – working with `scikit-learn` for classical ML models, and `tensorflow`, `keras` for building and training neural networks.
+- **Practical Applications** – applying Python in academic and personal projects involving data analysis, optimization, and statistical modeling.
 #### 📊 R
+- **Statistical Computing** – used for statistical analysis, data exploration, and visualization using libraries like `ggplot2`, `dplyr`, and `tidyr`.
+- **Time Series Analysis** – analyzing and forecasting time-dependent data with packages such as `forecast`.
+- **Optimization & Simulation** – applied in nonlinear optimization and stochastic process modeling.
+- **Coursework Applications** – used extensively during university courses such as Time Series, Statistical Data Analysis, Nonlinear Optimization, and Programming in R.

 #### 🐘 SQL
+- **Practical SQL Querying** – able to effectively query existing databases using SQL, performing operations such as filtering, joining, and aggregating data.
+- **Database Design & Structure** – creating and designing basic database objects and structures such as tables, views, indexes, and relationships.
+- **Optimization** – experience with query optimization to improve performance, including indexing and analyzing execution plans.
+- **Database Administration** – skills in database system administration, including user management, backup creation, and performance monitoring.

 ### 📚 Currently Learning